Puppy’s First Hike: Safety And Adventure

 Protect Your Puppy from Ticks and Fleas

 Outdoor environments can be home to ticks and fleas, which can pose a health risk to your puppy.
-Apply a veterinarian-recommended flea and tick prevention product before the hike, and periodically check your puppy for any of these pests during breaks.
+Apply a veterinarian-recommended flea and tick prevention product before the hike, and periodically check your puppy for any signs of these pests during breaks.
 Additionally, avoid tall grasses and brush, where ticks are more prevalent.

 Watch Out for Poisonous Plants